If you’re lucky, plugging straight into an amp will make your ukulele sound great.

 It Balances Impedance

-If your pickup outputs a signal that is not what the input (amp/mixer) is expecting, you’ll have an impedance mismatch.
+If your pickup has an output impedance that is higher than than the input impedance, you’ll have an impedance mismatch.

 Contrast this to a typical passive ukulele pickup which provides somewhere around 1MΩ (that’s one million ohms)!
 The mixer isn’t able to handle such a large amount of resistance and this results in “loading” the pickup circuit.